Practice Policies and HIPAA Information

 Information for Clients

 Welcome to my practice.
 This document contains important information about my professional services and business policies.
 Please read it carefully and jot down any questions you might have so that we can discuss them at our next meeting.
-When you sign this document, it will represent an agreement between us.

 What is psychotherapy?